ashishk1906/github/README.md

 ## Project Overview

 This project is designed to help developers and data analysts easily access and manage GitHub issue data.
-It offers a simple command-line interface to fetch the latest issues from a GitHub repository, and provides functionalities to save the issues as a JSON file and convert them to a CSV format.
+It offers a simple command-line interface to fetch the latest issues from a GitHub repository and provides functionalities to save the issues as a JSON file and convert them to a CSV format.

 ## Requirements